Simon Bowes-Lyon

 Sir Simon Alexander Bowes-Lyon KCVO (born 17 June 1932) is a first cousin of Queen Elizabeth II and was Lord Lieutenant of Hertfordshire from 1986 to 2007.
 He was created a Knight Commander of the Royal Victorian Order in The Queen's Birthday Honours List 2005.

+Early life

-He was born in 1932, the son of Sir David Bowes-Lyon (2 May 1902 – 13 September 1961), who also served as Lord Lieutenant of Hertfordshire, and Rachel Pauline Spender-Clay (19 January 1907 – 21 January 1996), younger daughter of Herbert Spender-Clay.
+He was born in 1932, the son of Sir David Bowes-Lyon (1902–1961), who also served as Lord Lieutenant of Hertfordshire, and Rachel Pauline Spender-Clay (1907–1996), younger daughter of Herbert Spender-Clay.
 Through his father, he is a member of the Bowes-Lyon family, and through his mother, the Astor family.

+Personal life

 On 11 April 1966, he married Caroline Mary Victoria Pike (b.
-27 September 1940) and they have four children:
+1940), daughter of Rt.
+Rev. Victor Joseph Pike, and they have four children.